Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/22my_hiring_process.md

 **Code Review - 1 hour**

 In this hypothetical scenario, a junior engineer has created a new feature and provided the candidate with a system design and associated merge requests.
-Their team is out sick and has asked you to review it for them.
+Their team is out sick and has asked the candidate to review it for them.
 They've given the candidate little-to-no context but will happily answer any questions they have.

 My favourite part of this approach is that it gives candidates the ability to focus on the part they are best at, whether it be the infrastructure, the backend, the frontend, or how they would communicate to a junior.
 And I love that it can feel comfortable even if a candidate is not doing well, whereas coding challenges can get extremely tense.